TheGapInMyTeeth/Mycelium/README.md

-# Mycelium
+# Mycelium,
-A fungi game.
+a fungi game

 1.Download the game.
 2.Double click Mycelium.exe to play the game.